ASR Africa Donates N250m Administrative Block to Al-Galam University in Katsina - THISDAYLIVE

 He urged the management of the university to safeguard the administrative block and its equipment against vandalism, adding that other philanthropists should emulate ASR Africa.

-He said that the choice of the project and its location were strategic as the institution plans to extend its academic programmes to include the college of Allied Health Sciences.
+He said the choice of project and its location were strategic as the institution plans to extend its academic programmes to include the College of Allied Health Sciences.